Internet Archive: History

-In August 2012, the Archive announced that it has added BitTorrent to its file download options for more than 1.3 million existing files, and all newly uploaded files.
+In August 2012, the Archive announced that it had added BitTorrent to its file download options for more than 1.3 million existing files, and all newly uploaded files.
 This method is the fastest means of downloading media from the Archive, as files are served from two Archive data centers, in addition to other torrent clients which have downloaded and continue to serve the files.

 On November 6, 2013, the Internet Archive's headquarters in San Francisco's Richmond District caught fire, destroying equipment and damaging some nearby apartments.
 According to the Archive, it lost a side-building housing one of 30 of its scanning centers; cameras, lights, and scanning equipment worth hundreds of thousands of dollars; and "maybe 20 boxes of books and film, some irreplaceable, most already digitized, and some replaceable".
 The nonprofit Archive sought donations to cover the estimated $600,000 in damage.
 An overhaul of the site was launched as beta in November 2014, and the legacy layout was removed in March 2016.

 In November 2016, Kahle announced that the Internet Archive was building the Internet Archive of Canada, a copy of the Archive to be based somewhere in Canada.
 The announcement received widespread coverage due to the implication that the decision to build a backup archive in a foreign country was because of the upcoming presidency of Donald Trump.
-Kahle was quoted as saying:

-On November 9th in America, we woke up to a new administration promising radical change.
-It was a firm reminder that institutions like ours, built for the long-term, need to design for change.
-For us, it means keeping our cultural materials safe, private and perpetually accessible.
-It means preparing for a Web that may face greater restrictions.
-It means serving patrons in a world in which government surveillance is not going away; indeed it looks like it will increase.
-Throughout history, libraries have fought against terrible violations of privacy—where people have been rounded up simply for what they read.
-At the Internet Archive, we are fighting to protect our readers' privacy in the digital world.
+Beginning in 2017, OCLC and the Internet Archive have collaborated to make the Archive's records of digitized books available in WorldCat.